Free Weekend? Top 10 Things To Do in NW5 Under £10

 10. Kite Hill

-parliament hill view This weekend we’re all set for deep snow but you could still take the kids or just yourself and kite up to Parliament Hill.
+This weekend you could take the kids – or just yourself for that matter – and kite up to Parliament Hill.
 If the little bugger gets caught in a tree, settle down on a bench and play I Spy with London’s landmarks.
 Afterwards, shelter in Houspresso, the tiny coffee shop by Gospel Oak station.
-Tomorrow, though, I anticipate toboggan jams everywhere.
-Yikes.
 Free/£2.50 with a drink from Houspresso

 Great list.
 Must try Zumba!